16 Apr Bring Congruency and Truth to Your Communication

 At a time when discerning truth from fiction and noise has never been more difficult, it is important for you to be sure that you are saying exactly what you mean.

 Prior to the pandemic – social media, mainstream news, and the events of the day made it easier than ever to be loose with your facts, loose with your words, and loose with the things those words effect.
 It was a poorly accepted practice to “backtrack”, “spin”, and “pivot” in the interest (or self-interest) of the moment – without a second thought about the consequences of what we say and how we say it.
-Now more than ever, people are looking for you to be concise, consistent and accurate with the information that you are delivering.
-There isn’t much wiggle room for error as the cost is to high and the livelihood of businesses are depending upon it.
+Now more than ever, people are looking for you to be concise, consistent and accurate with the information that you are delivering and are depending on you to bring congruency and truth to your communication.

 Congruency isn’t as hard as it looks – the key is authenticity.
 If you act honestly in one situation, you’ll react that way again when it comes around a second or third time.
 You’ll do it every time because you know no other way.
 That kind of congruency is what builds trust – in you and in others.